Ronnie Radke: Involvement in killing and prison sentence

-Radke pleaded guilty to battery with substantial bodily harm to owning and bringing brass knuckles to the brawl and subsequently was placed on probation for five years, and he was ordered to pay $92,372 in restitution to Ceda Freeman, the mother of Cook.
+Radke pleaded guilty to battery with substantial bodily harm and to owning and bringing brass knuckles to the brawl (illegal in Nevada); subsequently, he was placed on probation for five years and ordered to pay $92,372 in restitution to Ceda Freeman, Cook's mother.
 After Radke violated the terms of his probation, he was sentenced to serve two and a half years in prison.
-Owning brass knuckles in Nevada is illegal.

 Because of his prison sentence, Escape the Fate fired Radke.
 Craig Mabbitt, formerly of the band Blessthefall, replaced the imprisoned Radke.

 Domestic violence arrest

-On May 1, 2012, Radke was accused of striking his then-girlfriend, Sally Watts, and was subsequently arrested in Glendale, California on August 6, 2012, after he'd failed to make an appearance at any of the scheduled court hearings.
+On May 1, 2012, Radke was accused of striking his then-girlfriend, Sally Watts, and was subsequently arrested in Glendale, California, on August 6, 2012, after he had failed to make an appearance at any of the scheduled court hearings.
 He was officially charged with a misdemeanor count of corporal injury and misdemeanor false imprisonment by the Los Angeles County Sheriff's Department.
 He was released on $30,000 bail.
 On May 14, 2014, Radke pleaded no contest to disturbance of the peace.

 Six Flags assault arrest

 On September 29, 2012, Radke was performing as part of Falling in Reverse for FestEVIL, a metal festival for Six Flags Great Adventure's Fright Fest event, when he threw three microphone stands into the audience at the close of a performance, injuring a 16-year-old girl, who was taken to the hospital, and a 24-year-old man, who was treated at the scene.
 Radke was charged with simple assault and aggravated assault and released on $25,000 bail.
-Radke publicly apologized for his actions, saying that his actions were not in anger and that he hadn't intended to hurt anyone.
+Radke publicly apologized for his actions, saying that his actions were not in anger and that he had not intended to hurt anyone.
 Six Flags subsequently decided to ban hard rock and heavy metal bands from performing at the park in the future.

 Rape allegation and defamation lawsuit

 On June 10, 2015, it was reported that Radke had been publicly accused of sexual assault by a 25-year-old woman.
-The accuser alleged that Radke (with his bus driver present) had sexually assaulted her after Falling in Reverse's performance at Murray Theater on June 3, 2015.
-Though it was determined that Radke had contact with the woman, police found no evidence that Radke or his entourage had assaulted the woman as she'd claimed they did, and an eyewitness reported that she was visibly intoxicated upon exiting Radke's vehicle.
+The accuser alleged that Radke had sexually assaulted her after Falling in Reverse's performance at the Murray Theater on June 3, 2015.
+Though it was determined that Radke had contact with the woman, police found no evidence that Radke or his entourage had assaulted the woman.
 Radke subsequently filed a lawsuit for defamation.

+Anthony Fantano defamation lawsuit

+In August 2024, Radke filed a defamation lawsuit against online music critic Anthony Fantano.
+In the lawsuit, Radke accused Fantano of defaming him in a video titled "This Guy Sucks", as well as a since-deleted tweet where Monuments' frontman Andy Cizek referred to Radke as the "Bill Cosby of alt music".
+The case was later dismissed under the anti-SLAPP statute in Fantano's favor with Radke ordered to pay Fantano's legal fees.